 If you want to take things a step further, try using a technique like the Van Westendorp Price Sensitivity Meter to home in on the “right” price for your product.
 (Though, again, whatever results you get, you will still need to test them and adjust.).
 If you would like a detailed walk through of how I used Van Westendorp to set pricing for my company’s virtual conference, sign up for my newsletter below, and once confirmed, respond to the confirmation e-mail to let me know you want access to the video.

 I’ve put this last, but to be honest, most edupreneurs could probably start right here.
 Remember the points above about reference prices and discounting?
 Most people won’t notice or feel much impact if you drop a price by 10 to 20 percent.
 The same goes for raising prices.

 In most cases, you can raise your prices by 10, 15, even 25 percent and it will have little, if any impact on your sales volume.
 What it does impact is your margins – in other words, raise your prices and you will, in most cases, automatically make more money.

 This certainly goes for existing products, but it goes for new products, too – whatever price you are considering for your product, go ahead and raise it 10 to 20 percent.
 In fact, you may want to go significantly further and consider tripling your price.

 Again, always test.

-Those are my thoughts.
+Those are my thoughts on how to price online courses.
 You can decide for yourself if they are worth the price.